Women in Antarctica: Further exploration and science

 British women had similar problems to the Americans.
 The director of the British Antarctic Survey (BAS) from 1959 to 1973 was Vivian Fuchs, who "firmly believed that the inclusion of women would disrupt the harmony and scientific productivity of Antarctic stations."
 British women scientists started working on curating collections as part of the BAS prior to being allowed to visit Antarctica.
 Women who applied to the BAS were discouraged.
 A letter from BAS personnel sent to a woman who applied in the 1960s read, "Women wouldn't like it in Antarctica as there are no shops and no hairdresser."
 The first BAS woman to go to Antarctica was Janet Thomson in 1983 who described the ban on women as a "rather improper segregation."
 Women were still effectively barred from using UK bases and logistics in 1987.
-Women didn't winter-over at the Halley Research Station until 1996, forty years after the British station was established.
+Women didn't overwinter at the Halley Research Station until 1996, forty years after the British station was established.

-Argentina sent four women scientists – biologist Irene Bernasconi, bacteriologist María Adela Caría, biologist Elena Martinez Fontes and algae expert Carmen Pujals – to Antarctica in 1968.
+Argentina sent four women scientists, biologist Irene Bernasconi, bacteriologist María Adela Caría, biologist Elena Martinez Fontes and algae expert Carmen Pujals, to Antarctica in 1968.
 They were the first group of female scientists to conduct research in Antarctica.
 Bernasconi was the first woman to lead an Antarctic expedition.
 She was aged 72 at the time.
 Later, in 1978, Argentina sent a pregnant woman, Silvia Morello de Palma, to the Esperanza Base to give birth and to "use the baby to stake [their] territorial claims" to Antarctica.

-Once Australia opened up travel to Antarctica to women, Elizabeth Chipman, who first worked as a typist at Casey Station in 1976, chronicled all of the women to travel there up to 1984.
+Once Australia opened up travel to Antarctica for women, Elizabeth Chipman, who first worked as a typist at Casey Station in 1976, chronicled all of the women to travel there up to 1984.
 Chipman worked to find the names of all women who had ever been to or even near Antarctica and eventually donated 19 folio boxes of her research to the National Library of Australia.